andraugust/andraugust.github.io/thermo-2.md

 $$

 The other type of process is called adiabatic.
 It's where no heat enters or leaves the system.
-In practice, this is acheived by thermally insulating the system from its environment.
-No heat flows, so the first law becomes
+In practice, this is acheived by thermally insulating the system from its environment so that no heat flows while work is being done.
+How does internal energy change in this case?
+From the first law,

 $$